How to play a sound or music file in Windows

-- Click Start
+- Click the Start button.

-- Go to Programs, Accessories, and then Entertainment
+- Go to Programs, Accessories, and Entertainment.

 - Click Windows Media Player.